JamesBremner/comlistener/README.md

 # comListener

-Demonstrates running two event managers in parrallel, one to manage GUI events using nana, one to manage asynchronous serial port read using boost::asio
+Demonstrates running two event managers in parrallel, one to manage GUI events using nana, one to manage asynchronous serial port reads using boost::asio